Tess Gerritsen: Other

 Gerritsen has contributed essays in volumes published by Mystery Writers of America and International Thriller Writers.
 She also blogs regularly about the writing business, both on her own website and on a mystery writers site, Murderati.com.

 She is also the composer of the musical piece "Incendio" for violin and piano, a waltz that features in the plot of her novel Playing With Fire.
 The composition has been recorded by violinist Susanne Hou.

 Chinese legacy

 Gerritsen's mother told her traditional Chinese stories, e.g. about Monkey King.
 Her novel The Silent Girl uses Chinese martial arts and motifs borrowed from Chinese culture in contemporary Boston.
 One of the victims is a Chinese chef.

 Works inspired by Gerritsen

 Yakov's Lament (2012), a solo violin piece by French composer Damien Top, is inspired by Gerritsen's novel Harvest.

 Personal life

 Gerritsen is married to Jacob Gerritsen, who is also a physician.
-She has two sons.
+They have two sons.
 She enjoys gardening and playing the fiddle, and lives in Camden, Maine.